 A traumatic brain injury (TBI) occurs when a force penetrates or fractures the skull.
 Unfortunately, half of all TBIs result from car accidents.
-TBIs caused by car crashes don’t necessarily need to be due to a skull fracture or penetration; when the body experiences a sudden jolt or stop, the brain careens forward even if your head is held steady.
-This is how your brain collides with your skull, causing internal bruising and bleeding in the skull that isn’t visible to the naked eye.
+TBIs caused by car crashes don’t necessarily need to be due to a skull fracture or penetration.
+When the body experiences a sudden jolt or stop, the brain careens forward even if your head is steady.
+This is how your brain collides with your skull.
+It causes internal bruising and bleeding in the skull that isn’t visible to the naked eye.

 If you or a loved one have been the victim of a car accident and have been diagnosed with a TBI, read the information below.
 Our lawyers at Hach & Rose can help you navigate the process of filing a claim and win you the compensation you deserve.

-- Penetration: This occurs when an object, such as a metal part of a wrecked car, cuts into the brain.
-This is one of the most serious types of TBI because it could result in the victim’s death or serious paralysis.
+- Penetration occurs when an object, such as a metal part of a wrecked car, cuts into the brain.
+This is one of the most serious types of traumatic brain injuries because it could result in the victim’s death or serious paralysis.

-- Focal brain injury: This is an injury affecting one specific part of the brain, which could lead to loss of bodily function normally controlled by that area.
+- Focal brain injury is an injury affecting one specific part of the brain, which could lead to loss of bodily function normally controlled by that area.

 - Blurred vision

 - Ringing in the ears

 - Slurred speech

 This list is not exhaustive, and you should reach out to a medical professional if you are concerned that you are suffering from a brain injury.

 If you have suffered traumatic brain injuries in a car accident, do not hesitate to contact a knowledgeable brain injury attorney at Hach & Rose, LLP.
 We will help you get the compensation you need and deserve.
 Call our office at (212) 779-0057 or reach out online to schedule a free consultation today.